-The major significant difference between ammeter and galvanometer is that ammeter shows only magnitude of current whereas galvanometer shows both the direction and magnitude of current.
+The major significant difference between ammeter and galvanometer is that ammeter shows only the magnitude of the current.
+Whereas, the galvanometer shows both the direction and magnitude of the current.

 Difference Between Ammeter and Galvanometer

 The galvanometer deflects the flow of current with the help of a moving coil which rotates between the permanent magnets and with the flow of current, deflection of the coil occurs.
 A galvanometer can be turned into an ammeter by parallely connecting a resistance in the electric circuit.
 It can be used as a voltmeter when resistance is connected in series with it.